open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### spiff

-Processes a resource using the spiff templater and can provide values for variables
+Processes a resource using the spiff templater and can provide values for variables.

 ```yaml
   resources: